microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Introduction
 This tool integrated several useful features for Logic App Standard which not available in Logic App portal yet.<br/>
-Please use command "**LogicAppAdvancedTool -?**" for more information of the commands.
+Please use command "**LogicAppAdvancedTool -?/LogicAppAdvancedTool [COMMAND] -?**" for more information of the commands.

 ## How to get application binary